AdVerhoeven/Lodestone_teleport/README.md

 - **lodestone_teleport:admin/install**, does not have to be called manually as it should be called upon (re-)loading your world.

 - **lodestone_teleport:admin/uninstall**, should remove most scoreboard entries and achievements, will only do a soft reset if the datapack has an unexpected name or location.
 It would be best to double check the exact name and location yourself by calling /datapack list and copying the name for this datapack into the uninstall function.

-## Wishes

-This datapack was not tested for multiplayer, it will probably result in unreliable outcomes when multiple players teleport at the same time.

-A remedy for this would involve storing the UUID of the player and/or the target entity to ensure the right player teleports to the right target.